gmc-code/PC-microbit-micropython/docs/lessons/Mu_editor.rst

 Mu editor is the simplest choice of windows apps to use when programming the microbit with micropython.

-It can be downlaoded from: https://codewith.mu/en/download
+The latest version can be downloaded from: https://codewith.mu/en/download

 Useful keyboard shortcuts are at: https://codewith.mu/en/tutorials/1.1/shortcuts